LARS-research/AutoSF/README.md

 News:

-(2022.3) AutoSF+ has been accepted as a research paper in TPAMI! (the code for AutoSF+ will be released soon in this repo).
+(2022.3) AutoSF+ has been accepted as a research paper in TPAMI!

 (2021.4) [AutoSF-OGB](https://github.com/AutoML-4Paradigm/AutoSF/tree/AutoSF-OGB) for Open Graph Benchmark is released.